Learn about actual and potential costs

 If one exists, buyers should specify their budget for the desired disinfectants as well as related products and services.

-Vendors should include detailed pricing information for each type of disinfectant product, including cost per unit (e.g. price per gallon) and total cost.
+Buyers should ask vendors to include detailed pricing information for each type of disinfectant product, including cost per unit (e.g. price per gallon) and total cost.

-Vendors should include minimum order requirements for volume discounts.
+Buyers should ask vendors to include minimum order requirements for volume discounts.

 Buyers should inquire about additional fees and surcharges.